M-o-a-T/moat-kv/docs/source/command_line.rst

    and its immediate children.

-.. program:: moat.kv client data set
+.. program:: moat kv data set

 Store a value at some MoaT-KV position.